rohit01/Resume/resume.md

 ## Achievements:

-  * Was a speaker at two International Conferences: PyCon Singapore 2013, PyCon India 2012
+  * Speaker at Conferences: FOSS Asia 2017, The Fifth Elephant 2016, PyCon India 2015, PyCon Singapore 2013, PyCon India 2012
   * Received the award for 'Star of the Learners Group' at TCS Trivandrum on 23/09/2011
   * Received 'ILP Top Performer (13-Oct-2011)' award for outstanding performance in Initial Learning Program (ILP) of TCS at Trivandrum
   * Received 'Certificate of Appreciation' in TCS Gems for finding a place in LIREL Honor Rolls – a recognition program for excellent professional conduct and work ethics
   * Won the 1st prize in the 'Konfigure' event (Shell Programming competition) of 'MUKTI 11.2', a National level Technical Symposium on GNU/Linux and Free Software held from February 4 to 6, 2011, at NIT Durgapur
-  * Successfully founded ‘GNU/Linux User Group of KGEC', which provided a platform for discussions amongst Linux users and creating awareness / interest for the same
+  * Founded ‘GNU/Linux User Group of KGEC', which provided a platform for discussions amongst Linux users and creating awareness / interest for the same
-  * Won the 2nd prize in the C-Saw Event of KGEC Tech Fest – Techtix ’08 - organized the same event in the following two years
-  * Won the ‘School Topper Award’ at the 8th National Science Olympiad held on 12/02/2006
-  * Received ‘Certificate of Excellence’ for securing 96% marks in Informatics Practices in Class XII

 ## Initiatives:

-  * Started a learning and sharing culture at Plivo through daily technical training sessions
+  * Promoted learning and sharing culture through tech sessions, meetups and conferences
-  * Represented the batch as CR and lead a team for technical project during TCS ILP Training
-  * Key member of the team maintaining the web-server hosting college website (<http://www.kgec.edu.in> and <http://www.kgec.ac.in>) and DNS server for its domain names
-  * Maintained a Linux server which acted as a storage server, print server, proxy server through squid, hosted GNU/Linux offline mirrors through Apache 2.2 and provided PXE installation support to all clients, connected through LAN at RBC Hall (college boys hostel), KGEC
-  * Organized a fedora ‘InstallFest-09’ at KGEC on 21/02/2009
-  * Organized the ‘FreedomFest-09’ at KGEC on 18/04/2009
-  * Became fedora ambassador and set up fedora offline mirror at our college hostels
-  * Conducted a Boot-Camp (FOSS help camp) at KGEC Tech Fest - Techtix '10
-  * Presented a powerpoint presentation on ‘Renewable Sources of Energy’ in a workshop on ‘Renewable Energy and Prof. D.P.
-Sarkar Memorial Lectures & Science Exhibition’ held from April 29 to 30, 2008, at KGEC
+  * Have lead teams and technical projects many times, right from the start of my professional career
+  * Promoted FOSS, conducted tech events, maintained Linux servers at the university

 ## Educational Qualification: